Tools

 “By the way… how do you back up your data?”

-If they say “I don’t”, you’ve helped them.
-If they say “external drive”, you can gently remind them drives get dropped, lost, stolen, or can fail — and cloud backup covers phones, laptops and PCs.
+If they say “I don’t” — perfect.
+If they say “external drive” — remind them drives get dropped, lost, stolen, or fail.
+Cloud backup is automatic whenever the device is on.

 A PC technician handing a laptop back to a customer in a shop